Photodynamic Therapy (PDT)

 - Obstruction (blockage) caused by esophageal cancer or non-small-cell lung cancer (NSCLC).

-- Barrett's Esophagus (when the cells that line your esophagus turn to cells that aren’t normally in your esophagus) and high-grade dysplasia (cells look very abnormal under a microscope).
+- Barrett's Esophagus (when the cells that line your esophagus turn into cells that aren’t normally in your esophagus) and high-grade dysplasia (cells look very abnormal under a microscope).

 - Actinic keratosis (scaly, rough patches of skin caused by sun exposure).